 Often when people are trying to lose weight, they tend to do two things: change their diet and spend hours on the treadmill at the gym.
+This type of approach usually follows a principle known as CICO – where you try to burn more calories than you consume.
 While clean eating is always a good idea, and cardio certainly does a body good, there may be a different sort of weight loss method that can help you torch calories in a minimal amount of time.

 Signup & Get Early Bird Access To Our Personal Training App

 If that sounds good to you, Tabata workouts may just be your thing.

 Developed by Japanese scientist Izumi Tabata, Tabata is a four-minute, high intensity workout designed to maximize your time spent in the gym.
 In Dr. Tabata’s research, athletes were divided into two groups.
 The first group trained at a moderate level of intensity, five days a week for an hour.
 The second group worked out at an extremely high level of intensity, but they only trained four days a week.
 And instead of training for a whole hour, their exercises only lasted about four minutes.

 At the end of six weeks, both groups of athletes saw positive effects from their exercise.
 Both groups saw their VO2 max (a measure of the body’s ability to use and transport oxygen) increase, although the high intensity group saw a larger increase.
 VO2 max is related to one’s ability to keep endurance with relatively unchallenging exercises.
 However, only the high intensity group saw an improvement in their anaerobic capacity.
 Anaerobic capacity is crucial for high intensity, short lasting exercises like weight-lifting and sprinting.